Hot in the Shade: Promotion

 Three music videos were made for the promotion of the album.

 The first was "Hide Your Heart", a concept video filmed on a rooftop in Los Angeles.

-The second video, "Rise to It", shows Gene Simmons and Paul Stanley appearing in Kiss makeup for the first time since their 1983 unmasking.
-Although the fictional scene with Simmons and Stanley in makeup was supposedly set in 1975.
+The second video, "Rise to It", shows Gene Simmons and Paul Stanley appearing in Kiss makeup for the first time since their 1983 unmasking, although the fictional scene with Simmons and Stanley in makeup was supposedly set in 1975.
 Both videos were held to be released in January and April 1990 to MTV.

 The final video, "Forever," depicts the band in sepia tone monochrome, with yellow highlights from the sunlight.
 Even though "Rise to It" was shot and edited before "Forever", "Forever" was released as the second music video from the album to take advantage of the radio airplay the ballad was receiving.
 The "Forever" music video also reached No. 1 on Dial MTV and reached No. 47 on MTV's top 100 videos for 1990.

 Of the 15 tracks on the album, only five were performed live.
 "Forever" was a pop hit and became a semi-regular part of the live setlist.
 "Hide Your Heart" was played in 2014 on the Kiss 40th Anniversary World Tour.

+Forever was also played with the Melbourne Symphony Ensemble during the KISS Symphony concert in Melbourne, Australia in 2003.

 Reception

-Hot in the Shade was certified Gold on December 20, 1989, by the RIAA.
+Hot in the Shade was certified Gold status on December 20, 1989, by the RIAA.

 Its most successful single, "Forever", reached No. 8 on the Billboard charts, the band's highest-charting single in the US since "Beth" 13 years earlier.

+Despite the top 10 success of "Forever", Hot in the Shade was the first KISS album since 1982's Creatures of the Night not to be certified Platinum status.